 Synonym: Latin uterus; Greek hystera: womb; (viz., use of terms like hysterectomy).

-The uterus is a childbearing organ in females.
-It gives a suitable site and environment for implantation of a fertilized ovum and development of the embryo.
+Uterus is known as the child-bearing organ in females.
+The most important work of the uterus is to provide suitable site and environment for implantation of a fertilized ovum and development of the embryo.

 - It’s a hollow thick-walled, muscular organ with a narrow lumen.